SebilleK/BubbleMap-frontend/README.md

 - You can browse the reviews per store on the Homepage
 - Alerts: on Login (Unregistered email, Wrong password); on Register (Already existing username or email, Password(s) matching & password verifying); on Profile (Invalid reviews update, Invalid user info update)
 - Dark Mode
+- Admin page: administrators have access to an exclusive page to create new stores, and they can delete/update existing stores as well.